SupNL/jap-syllable-generator/README.md

       -a, --space           add space between syllables
-      -s, --sokuon          include letters to represent sokuons (っ) -y, --youon           include combinations with 'ya' (ゃ), 'yu' (ゅ) and 'yo' (ょ) -n SIZE, --size SIZE  number of syllables per word
+      -s, --sokuon          include letters to represent sokuons (っ) -y, --youon           include combinations with 'ya' (ゃ), 'yu' (ゅ) and 'yo' (ょ) -l, --literal         ignore the way the syllable is pronunciated (for example, tsu become tu, and chi become ti) -n SIZE, --size SIZE  number of syllables per word

 ## Include Dakuten and Handakuten

 Arguments: -d or --dakuten

-Include syllabes that represent kanas with dakuten (゛) and handakuten (゜).
+Include syllables that represent kanas with dakuten (゛) and handakuten (゜).

 ## Include Wi and We syllables